Ohtani agrees to $30 million deal for 2023 with Angels

 The Angels announced the deal Saturday, avoiding a potentially complicated arbitration case with the 2021 AL MVP.

 Ohtani’s deal is fully guaranteed, with no other provisions.
-The contract is the largest ever given to an arbitration-eligible player, surpassing the $27 million given to Mookie Betts by the Boston Red Sox in January 2020, a month before he was traded to the Los Angeles Dodgers.
+The deal is the largest one-year contract ever given to an arbitration-eligible player, surpassing the $27 million given to Mookie Betts by the Boston Red Sox in January 2020, a month before he was traded to the Los Angeles Dodgers.

+Ohtani’s $24.5 million raise from his 2022 salary is by far the largest for an arbitration-eligible player in major league history.
+He shattered the previous record of $9.6 million set by Cy Young Award winner Jacob deGrom of the New York Mets when his pay was bumped from $7.4 million to $17 million before the 2019 season.

 Ohtani repeatedly has said winning will be an important factor in choosing his home beyond 2023, and Angels owner Arte Moreno is currently exploring a sale of the team.